 Knowing the actual cause of itchiness is key to treating it effectively.

 So let’s get started and explore how does Genital Eczema causes itching.

-How does the development of an itching make the condition worse?
+How does the development of itching make the condition worse?

-The reason why we experience itchiness is due to a swelling which causes itching to develop.
+The reason why we experience itchiness is due to a swelling that causes itching to develop.

 This is basically due to a swelling that is actually located on the outer walls of the vagina.

 The problem can cause significant discomfort and pain.